SharpSync/docs/datasources/odoo/readme.md

 * On the right > Select Odoo > Add
 * Click the configure button
 * On the first tab, enter the Database name, Username and password
+* [!Tip] To find the database name navigate to https://your-odoo-instance/web/database/selector
 * On the second tab (BOM Configuration) enter the version number (Only version 17 supported at the time of writing, but contact us if you require access to older version)
 * Click the `Save` button
 * Click the `Authenticate` button